tapis-project/documentation/source/technical/files.rst

     curl -H "X-Tapis-Token: $JWT" -X POST -F "file=@someFile.txt" https://tacc.tapis.io/v3/files/ops/my-system/folderA/folderB/folderC/someFile.txt

 Any folders that do not exist in the specified path will automatically be created.

+Note that for an S3 system an object will be created with a key of *rootDir*/{path} without a preceding "/" character.

 Create a new directory
 ++++++++++++++++++++++++